720kb/ndm/README.md

 The Shell is obviously very powerful.

-However, not all the people know how to use it from the scratch.

-Usually novice programmers or web designers can not use the Shell, so we thought we could build an alternative experience to `npm` dependencies management.

-Also sometimes we're just lazy, and we want to do everything with few clicks on a nice User Interface.

-Some of the added values of **ndm**:
+We wanted to build an alternative experience to the `npmCLI` and here is all the GUI pros we think you should not miss:

 - Less struggling with multiple terminal tabs
 - Less struggling with long terminal logs, scrolling to find warnings and errors are a things of the past now
 - All your projects are on the same view
-- Intuitive interface (no doc required)
+- Intuitive interface.
 - Notifications (specially when your long long npm install finishes)
 - Check npm packages informations with two clicks (such as repository, author, license and so on...)
 - Run npm commands and scripts in two clicks

-More features:

-You can edit project package.json in-place, "Snapshot" projects and revert them from the "History" prompt in two clicks - this makes easier to try any changes before releasing them (i.e: update pkgs, install new pkgs, delete pkgs, and so on..)
+Also, sometimes we are just lazy and a GUI makes it more handy.

 **Note that:** using **ndm** doesn't mean you can no longer use the CLI - The power of the Shell is strong!
-Use it, young Padawan! :D
+Keep using it, young Padawan! :D

 ### Run it locally

 You can build and run `ndm` on Linux, Windows and MacOS, just follow these easy steps:

-Choose A (easiest) or B (more convenient):
+Choose **A** (easiest) or **B** (more convenient):

 ### A. Run